|

 recently proposed that PLP may directly affect CAD risk through several other mechanisms:

-The researchers suggest that their results indicate that low vitamin-B6 status as measured PLP level may be
+The researchers suggest that their results indicate that low vitamin B6 status as measured PLP level may be

 an important risk factor for coronary heart disease.
 They point out that low PLP levels have already been